sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-unstructured.rst

      - Reads content of a single text file or multiple text files from a directory
    * - Read Whole text files
      - Reads list of Text Files and their content from a directory and lists them in File Name and File Content pair.
+   * - Binary Files
+     - Reads content of a Binary File and converts it to Text.
+   * - PDF Image OCR
+     - Reads content of OCR image embedded in a PDF file and converts it to Text.

 Read PDF